The Walking Staff: A useful tool in labor to help you get outdoors

 My anecdotal experience with laboring outdoors

-For the two labors where I utilized the outdoors, I had easy labors where I delivered just after sunset on the first day.
+For the 3 labors where I utilized the outdoors, I had easy labors where I delivered just after sunset on the first day.
 For my one hospital labor, I was not allowed to go outdoors and that labor took 49 hours and I didn’t birth my baby until nearly midnight on the third night.
 I'm sure there were other factors, but the inability to access the outdoors really stands out to me!

 I would encourage any mother in a nice climate to consider adding outdoors time to her labor plan.
 It just might mellow out her daytime labor and get her body ready to do a quick delivery after sunset.